Orthopaedics Programs and Services

 Acupuncture - A form of Chinese medicine that provides short-term relief to people with joint pain.

-DMC Sinai-Grace, Detroit Receiving, Children’s Hospital of Michigan, DMC Surgery Hospital and DMC Huron Valley-Sinai are a busy trauma centers, treating thousands of cases each year.
+DMC Sinai-Grace, Detroit Receiving, Children’s Hospital of Michigan Hospital and DMC Huron Valley-Sinai are a busy trauma centers, treating thousands of cases each year.
 A key element of trauma care is treating fractures and broken bones.